chesapeakedh/chesapeakedh.github.io/conference-2021.md

 ## Program

-All times are in Eastern Standad Time.
+All times are in Eastern Standard Time.

 ### Day 1